You are here

 1. The program should contribute to the professional competence of participants.
 The fundamental purpose of CPE is to increase the CPA's professional competence.
 A professional person is one characterized as conforming to the technical and ethical standards of the profession.
 This characterization reflects the expectation that a person holding out to perform services of a professional quality needs to be knowledgeable within a broad range of related skills.
 Thus, the concept of professional competence is to be broadly interpreted.

-2. The stated program objectives should specify the level of knowledge the participant should have attained or the level of competence should be demonstrated upon completing the program.
+2. The stated program objectives should specify the level of knowledge the participant should have attained, or the level of competence should be demonstrated upon completing the program.
 Program developers should clearly disclose what level of knowledge and/or skill is expected to be mastered by completing a particular program.
 Such levels may be expressed in a variety of ways, all of which should be informative to potential participants.
-As an illustration, a program may be described as having the objective of imparting technical knowledge at such levels as basic, intermediate, advanced or overview, which might be defined as follows:
+As an illustration, a program may be described as having the objective of imparting technical knowledge at such levels as basic, intermediate, advanced, or overview, which might be defined as follows:

 • A basic level program teaches fundamental principles or skills to participants having no prior exposure to the subject area.